She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 He took a breath.

 “My wife died four years ago,” he said.
 “I kept working because work is useful when grief isn’t.
-Eventually I got very good at being efficient and very bad at being with people who didn’t need something from me.
+I got very good at efficiency and very bad at being with people who didn’t need something from me.
 Tonight I was buying wine so I wouldn’t have to admit I was going home to silence.”

 “And hearing me tell my son there was no dinner changed that?”